RezuwanHassan262/Custom-Training-YOLOv8-to-detect-Vehicle-Pedestrians-and-Signboards/README.md

 ![training_curves](https://raw.githubusercontent.com/RezuwanHassan262/YOLOv8-Custom-Training-Object-Detection/main/images/graphs.PNG)

 As we can see in the figure above, over the 300 epochs during the training session of the model, the progression of mAP (mean Average Precision) and loss functions.
 The mAP graph (top) indicates steady improvement suggesting decent model performance.
 The loss graphs show a sharp initial decline stabilizing at lower values indicating effective learning without major signs of overfitting.
 The slight increase in object loss* towards the later epochs may suggest minor instability.
-Overall trends are suggesting the model is learning well.
+Overall trends indicate the model is learning well.

 ![cf_va](https://raw.githubusercontent.com/RezuwanHassan262/YOLOv8-Custom-Training-Object-Detection/main/images/x1.PNG)